WordPress/gutenberg/docs/getting-started/README.md

 # Getting Started

 Welcome!
 Let's get started building with blocks.
 Blocks are at the core of extending WordPress.
-You can create custom blocks, your own block patterns, or combine them together to build a block theme.
+You can create custom blocks, your own patterns, or combine them together to build a block theme.
 At a high level, here are a few ways to begin your journey but read on to explore more:

 - Learn more about where this work is going by [reviewing the long term roadmap](https://wordpress.org/about/roadmap/).
 - Explore the [GitHub repo](https://github.com/WordPress/gutenberg/) to see the latest issues and PRs folks are working on, especially [Good First Issues](https://github.com/WordPress/gutenberg/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Issue%22).